 If you want to spend it, then yes.
 Otherwise, it depends on your trading strategy and how confident you are in its future success.
-We’ve pulled together a couple of final thoughts for you to consider before investing, depending on how long a time frame you’re looking at.
+We’ve pulled together a couple of final thoughts for you to consider, depending on how long a time frame you’re looking at with your investment.

 Considerations for a long term investment strategy

 If you plan on holding Litecoin for the long-term, the immediate question you should ask yourself is ‘how do I buy Litecoin?’
-To answer your question, the best place to buy Litecoin is through an exchange.
+To answer your question, the best method is to use an exchange.
 You can then store them in a crypto wallet to keep them secure.

 Considerations for a short term trading strategy

-Short term investing is about taking advantage of volatility in the market to make a little bit of money quickly and often.
+Focussing on the short term is all about taking advantage of volatility in the market to make a little bit of money quickly and often.
 For this method, you should sign up to a broker with low trading fees, and think about using CFDs and leverage to trade.